xDp64xG/Dp-Cogs/README.md

 	1.5:
 		Expanding into keeping a total count, hope to add in caluclations from total message count, which should be included into setup
-		Added functionality of multiple guilds/servers being tracked
+		Added functionality of multiple guilds/servers being tracked 2.0:
+		Added functionality of config files to better customize to a server's needs.
+(Add specific channels to listen from, and remove channels to not listen from COMING SOON!)
+		Planned to fine tune how to count each message with parameters.
+Message length?
+Need ideas

 	Bugs:
 		Must make sure Claims is properly being tracked and updated.